This article was first posted earlier: 30/10/2014

 Continuing a tradition

-My father used to send regular notes and cards to my children when they were young and they would dance around with excitement.
+My father used to send notes and cards to my children on a regular basis when they were young and they would dance around with excitement.

 He'd often add little pen-drawn illustrations on the envelopes and include cryptic addressee titles along with the formal address.
 We'd frequently find missives addressed to 'The Moby Dick fisherman' (after my son caught his first fish) or perhaps 'Australia's best chef' (my daughter had baked a cake), and other interesting titles.